Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Jessica Bersson almost 4 years ago
+Jessica Bersson over 4 years ago

 The massive amount of money allocated for the Phoenix police should be reallocated to community programs and enrichment.
 Specifically, mental health services, health care, education, affordable housing, after school care.
 The Civilian Review Board and Office of Oversight and Accountability should be funded.